Car lease calculator

 Bottom line

 If you prefer to be behind the wheel of the latest car model or only plan on driving a few thousand kilometres each year, a car lease might be right for you.
-But using a car lease calculator can help you work out the cost of a car lease in the short and long term, allowing you to find a lease that works with your budget and lifestyle.
+But using a car lease calculator can help you work out how much to lease a car in the short and long term, allowing you to find a lease that works with your budget and lifestyle.

 Matt Corke's headshot